vpsfreecz/vpsadminos/docs/user-guide/containers.md

 osctl ct console myct01
 ```

-You can attach the container without knowing any password with `osctl ct attach`,
+The container's shell can be attached even without knowing any password with
-which gives you a shell from the container:
+`osctl ct attach`:

 ```bash
 osctl ct attach myct01